EasyText: Controllable Diffusion Transformer for Multilingual Text Rendering: Related Works

 \subsection{Condition-guided Diffusion Models}

-Condition-guided diffusion models aim to incorporate external signals—such as spatial structure or semantic reference—into the generative process, enabling control over layout~\cite{li2024controlnet++,zhang2025easycontrol}, content~\cite{zhang2024ssr, zhang2024fast, wang2024stablegarment, stablemakeup, stablehair, processpainter}, and identity~\cite{wang2024instantid}.
+Condition-guided diffusion models incorporate external signals—such as spatial structure or semantic reference—into the generative process, enabling control over layout~\cite{li2024controlnet++,zhang2025easycontrol}, content~\cite{zhang2024ssr, zhang2024fast, wang2024stablegarment, stablemakeup, stablehair, processpainter}, motion ~\cite{ma2025followfaster, ma2023glyphdraw, ma2024followyouremoji, ma2025followyourmotion, ma2025controllable, ma2025followyourclick}, and identity~\cite{wang2024instantid}.
 These methods facilitate consistent synthesis, alignment with user intent, and support for flexible customization.
 Early implementations based on U-Net architectures adopted two main paradigms: attention-based conditioning, which integrates semantic features via auxiliary encoders, and residual-based fusion, which injects spatial features into intermediate layers.
 ControlNet~\cite{zhang2023adding} and T2I-Adapter~\cite{mou2024t2i} are representative examples that improve spatial consistency and layout control under this framework.
-With the adoption of transformer-based diffusion models, recent approaches reformulate both semantic and spatial conditions as token sequences.
-These are integrated into the generation process through multi-modal attention or token concatenation mechanisms, as demonstrated in DiT-based systems like OminiControl~\cite{tan2024ominicontrol,tan2025ominicontrol2} .
-This unified formulation advances the development and application of conditional image generation ~\cite{wan2024grid, song2025makeanything, song2025layertracer, huang2025photodoodle, guo2025any2anytryon}, improving scalability, simplifying model design, and supporting efficient handling of multiple or high-resolution conditions.
+With the adoption of transformer-based diffusion models, recent approaches reformulate both semantic and spatial conditions as token sequences and integrate them into the generation process through multi-modal attention or token concatenation mechanisms, as demonstrated in DiT-based systems like OminiControl~\cite{tan2024ominicontrol} .
+This unified formulation advances the development and application of conditional image generation ~\cite{wan2024grid, song2025makeanything, song2025layertracer, huang2025photodoodle, guo2025any2anytryon}, improving scalability, simplifying model design, and enabling efficient handling of multiple conditions.